 ...In evaluating the intensity and persistence of your symptoms, inc luding pain, we will cons ider all of the available evidence, including your medical history, the medical signs and laboratory findings and statements about how your symptoms affect you...
-We will then determine the extent to which your allege diffunctional limitations or restrictions due to pain or other symptoms can reasonably be accepted as consistent with the medical signs and laboratory findings and other evidence to decide how your symptoms affect your ability to work....
+We will then determine the extent to which your allege diffunction all limitations or restrictions due to pain or other symptoms can reasonably be accepted as consistent with the medical signs and laboratory findings and other evidence to decide how your symptoms affect your ability to work....
 20 CFR 416.929(a).

-If you have more than one impairment, we will consider all of your impairments of which we are aware.
-We will consider your ability to meet certain demands of jobs, such as physical demands, mental dem ands, sensory requirements, and other functions as described in paragraphs (b), (c) and (d) of this section.
-Residual functional capacity is an assessment based upon all of the relevant evidence.
-This assessment of your capacity for work is not a decision on whether you are disabled but is used as a basis for determining the particular types of work you may be able to do despite your impairment.
+If you have more then one impairment, we will consider all of your impairments of which we ar e aware.
+We will consider your ability to meet certain demands of jobs, such as physical demands, mental dem ands, sensory requirements, and other functions as described in paragr aphs (b), (c) and (d) of this section.
+Resi dual functional capacity is an assessment based upon all of the relevant evidence.
+This assessment of your capacity fo r work is not a decision on whether you are disabled but is used as a basis for determining the particular types of work you may be able t o do despite your impairment.
 20 CFR 416.945.